jmos1010/TwitterClone/README.md

 # TwitterClone

-This project was started as way of learning new iOS development concepts.
+This project was started as a way of learning new iOS development concepts.
 It was created by following Udemy course.

 ## Description